-DHCP vs Static IP: Which is Better for Your Network?
+DHCP vs Static IP: Which Should You Use?
+Complete Guide

 Choosing between DHCP and static IP addresses isn't just a checkbox in your network settings—it affects performance, security, and management.
 Here's how they compare and when to use each.